rishi154/merchant-onboarding/merchant-onboarding/Generic_Merchant_Onboarding_Process.md

 - **Technology**: Modern platforms and AI/ML capabilities
 - **Experience**: Improved merchant and operational efficiency

-Organizations looking to modernize this process should consider the transformation strategies outlined in companion documents that leverage AI/ML technologies to achieve significant improvements in processing time, automation rates, and overall efficiency.
+Organizations looking to modernize this process should consider transformation strategies that leverage AI/ML technologies to achieve significant improvements in processing time, automation rates, and overall efficiency.

 ---